-Learn Ashtanga’s set sequences (what’s called “The Primary Series) over time.
+Learn this style of hatha yoga’s set sequences (what’s called “The Primary Series) over time.
 Let the learning happen gradually.
 You can come on Sundays to do the practice in the “led” way, but it’s okay to only come during the week and not know the sequence for a long time.
 Don’t worry about it.
 After you learn the poses from the instructor first, you can use a pose-sequence sheet we supply.
 Eventually, you won’t need the sheet.
 It makes a significant difference to be able to do the sequence in a flowing, natural way without hesitation or thought.
 Once that’s possible, you won’t be thinking about it.
 You’ll just be having energetic fun.

 You’ll be taught how to engage your muscles in a kind of overall “squeeze.”
 This connects with pranayama, and is especially important when the teacher applies physical pressure to help with your stretch.
 Let the teacher know if you prefer not to be touched.
 Also, the instructor may be helping a lot of people in class (some of whom are doing risky poses) and you may have to wait for help.
 While you wait, you should continue to breathe well, staying with your yogic breath.
 Be patient.
 It’s okay to ask for help, but be mindful about the timing of your request and understand that the teacher is trying to help everyone on lots of levels.
 He or she will be open to discussing all aspects of yogic life, but discussions may have to be conducted after class.
 Please respect the fact that as loose, and fun-loving as WYC’s session structures are, yoga creates a positive vulnerability.
 Feelings run deep, and they run very deep in WYC’s style Ashtanga classes.
 If that works for you, great.
 If not, that doesn’t mean there is anything wrong with you or your practice.

 At the end of every class, take a long final resting pose (Savasana) so the energetic effects of practice can settle deeply.